tudocomp/tudocomp/www/pages/gsoc.md

 ## Project Plan
 Project planning is necessary to structure how and when which parts of a project have to be done.
 The first step of starting a project is to set up a detailed project plan.
-The plan can be realized with tickets boundled in milestones, and a Gantt diagram.
+The plan can be realized with tickets bundled in milestones, and a Gantt diagram.
 The project plan includes intermediate and secondary goals and deliveries with clear deadlines, as well as reasonable goals for midterm evaluation.
 Add slack times for the time ranges were you might not be available.